structuredlightlab/plmctrl/README.md

 * Microsoft's DirectX 11 as Graphics API

 ## Contact
-* PLMCtrl is developed and maintained by José C. A. Rocha and Terry Wright
+* SLMCtrl is developed and maintained by José C. A. Rocha
 * This library is actively being developed, so users may encounter some rough edges
-* For any feedback, questions or other enquiries, feel free to contact us directly, or open an issue here on GitHub
+* For any feedback, questions or other enquiries, feel free to contact me directly at (jd964@exeter.ac.uk), or open an issue here on GitHub